 1 gram vitamin E

-After weighing the ingredients with a kitchen scale, combine the wax, butter, and oil and place into a double boiler or a candy melter on low.
+After weighing the ingredients with a kitchen scale, combine the wax, butter, and oil and place into a double boiler (preferred method) or a candy melter on low.
 Allow the ingredients to melt completely and stir with a clean or sanitized spoon to combine thoroughly.

 Next, remove from heat and add the lavender oil and vitamin E when the mixture is below 156 degrees fahrenheit.